abrownstein2022/work-day-scheduler/README.md

-# Rutgers Bootcamp Challenge 5 - Work Day Scheduler using Third Party APIs
+# Work Day Scheduler using Third Party APIs

 ## Description
 This website allows people to manager their daily schedules.<br>